rmm190/Final_Genomics_Project/masternotes.md

 ## Step 6: Align Cleaned Reads to Human Genome with Bowtie2 and Samtools
+The purpose of this step is to match human DNA present within the samples to a humman reference genome to remove it from our analyses.
+We're focused on the gut microbiome, and having human DNA present will inhibit our ability to analyze exclusively the gut microbiome.
+Bowtie2 is specifically for aligning the human reads to the human reference genome, and Samtools is for removing those human reads.
+At the end of this step, we want to keep the unmapped reads which represent the microbial DNA.

 # Build human genome index
+This step produces a searchable genome that enables a more efficinet search of the human genome.
 ```
 #Download human genome
 wget https://ftp.ebi.ac.uk/pub/databases/ena/wgs/public/hg38/GRCh38.fa.gz